aminbeigi/Accelerated-Cpp-Notes/README.md

    * buffer is full, library will flush automatically
    * library is asked to read input, library immediately flushes the output buffer
    * buffer can be flushed explicitly
+* Operator is overloaed when an operator has different meanings for operands of different types.